 This HIPAA security rule explicitly defines regulations regarding HIPAA logging.
 The regulation applies to “Implement hardware, software, and/or procedural mechanisms that record and examine activity in information systems that contain or use electronic protected health information.”

 In simpler terms, this applies to any technology you use that can or does access protected information.
 It’s not just computers or servers with patient files.
-The routers connected to the servers, personal devices that access information, and every other piece of technology in the system is subject to this rule.
+The routers connected to the servers, personal devices that access information, and every other piece of technology in the system are subject to this rule.
 More importantly, the “activity in information systems” has to be carefully monitored and recorded.

-Log Retention Requirements
+HIPAA Log Retention Requirements

 One of the first things to learn about HIPAA audit logs is that you have to hang on to them.
 Gathering and storing the required information is one thing, but if you dump your logs too soon, you’re in as much trouble as if you never collected the information in the first place.